Gold Coast & Sydney Divorce Lawyers

-Our Gold Coast & Sydney divorce lawyers understand that the dissolution of a marriage by way of divorce, can be highly stressful on all individuals involved.
+Our Gold Coast & Sydney family lawyers understand that the dissolution of a marriage by way of divorce, can be highly stressful on all individuals involved.
 We are invested in insuring that this process is as easy as possible.
 You can apply for divorce together with your former partner, as joint applicants, or you can apply by yourself, as a sole applicant.
 In that case, your former partner would be the respondent.

 To be eligible to apply, you must satisfy the court that your relationship has broken down irretrievably.
 This means that: